pablo-gf/randmov/README.md

 # RandMov

-A tool to get random movies from your Letterboxd watchlist.
+A tool that outputs random movies from your Letterboxd watchlist.
 This program features two options: a local and a web version.
 The latter uses a simulated **Quantum Random Number Generator (QRNG)** to select the random movie.
 Web app available through Render here: [https://randmov.onrender.com/](https://randmov.onrender.com/).

 ---